SasView/sasview.github.io/download.md

 **Plug-in Model Marketplace:**

-Looking for old or new models, or wish to contribute a model?
+Looking for new models, or wish to contribute a model?
 Visit the Marketplace.
 It's free!
 *   [http://marketplace.sasview.org/](http://marketplace.sasview.org/)

 **Getting Help:**

 If you are having problems, first check our [Frequently Asked Questions](/faq)

-Otherwise to report bugs, or for help using the SasView, please contact us at: [help@sasview.org](mailto:help@sasview.org)
+Otherwise to report bugs, or for help using SasView, please contact us at: [help@sasview.org](mailto:help@sasview.org)

 Or you can also try asking other SasView Users!
-Email [users@sasview.org](mailto:users@sasview.org) or visit [Users Forum Archives](http://sourceforge.net/mailarchive/forum.php?forum_name=sasview-users)
+Email [users@sasview.org](mailto:users@sasview.org) or visit the [Users Forum Archives](http://sourceforge.net/mailarchive/forum.php?forum_name=sasview-users)